haoapple/flight_delays/README.md

 General Assembly | Capstone project: predicting flight delays with aircrafts models and its makers

-Author: Kihoon Sohn
-July 17, 2018
+Kihoon Sohn | Data Science Immersive Student @ General Assembly | July 17, 2018

 ## Data Science Problem Statement

 Can aircraft models or makers predict flights delays, in the local market?

-# Executive Summary
+## Executive Summary

 Every year nearly 6 millions domestic passenger flights made in United States.
 We are certainly living in the world with air-travels.
 Despite the shortest travel time recorded between point A to point B, traveling with airplane requires passengers to have additional time needed before and after you are actually sitting in the aircraft; traveling to the airport, handling baggages, having security check, shopping some souvenirs and lined up for the boarding.
 After all, you are expecting to have your flight takes off on time to your destination.
 From the most recent monthly report that Bureau of Transportation Statistics, on-time performance is 80.33% for the year-to-date through April 2018.(https://www.bts.gov/content/summary-airline-time-performance-year-date-through-april-2018) In other words, one out of five you may experience any kinds of delays.